WizardOfWhimsical/Stephen-R-Lewis-Luna/README.md

         [] create button that pulls up full message in a modal to read [] can make for edit and populational read, [] for edit just reshow modal and populate with the mesage info?
+Reviewer
+    []  A click on your "Leave me a Message" button, should redirect to the your message form going into nav to add link to the page for html